Join us at LSU’s Greek Amphitheater Sunday, October 8 at 7:37 p.m. Scroll down for more information about our weekly services.

 The Refuge is the college ministry of The Chapel on The Campus.
 We exist to proclaim Jesus wherever He leads us, beginning with the campus of LSU.
 The Refuge is more than just a Sunday night service — we are a Christ-centered community of college students just like you, who exist to make Jesus and his gospel known among LSU.
 The Gospel is the story of God reconciling broken people in a broken world through the life, death, resurrection, and future return of Jesus Christ.

 WHERE WE MEET

 Our Refuge 7:37 service is our Sunday night gathering.
-We meet every Sunday during the semesters at 7:37 p.m. at The Chapel on the Campus: 3355 Dalrymple Drive, Baton Rouge, LA 70802.
-We are located near the corner where Dalrymple meets West Lakeshore near the roundabout, just a short 10-minute walk from the heart of LSU’s campus.
+We meet every Sunday during the fall and spring semesters at 7:37 p.m. at The Chapel on the Campus: 3355 Dalrymple Drive, Baton Rouge, LA 70802.
+We are located on the east corner of where Dalrymple meets West Lakeshore, near the roundabout, just a short 10-minute walk from the heart of LSU’s campus.
 Parking is off of West Lakeshore in the back of the church.

 WHAT TO EXPECT

 We are all about celebrating Jesus, connecting with people, and contributing to the mission of God.
 During our Sunday night gathering, we offer Christ-centered teaching and worship that celebrates Jesus, time to connect with people over free pizza, and multiple ways to contribute and serve.
 We know trying out a college ministry can be intimidating, but come as you are!
 We love Jesus and we love people, and we want to invite you to join!

 Baptism is an act of witness of our acceptance and identification with Jesus Christ as our personal Savior.
 To be baptized is to obey (observe) the words of Christ, who commanded the disciples to go into all the world and preach the Gospel, then to baptize all those who received Him as Savior.
 The apostles and early disciples obeyed this command.